roman-milk/roman-milk.github.io/brandi-and-kelly.md

  The woman was trotting around in a circle while a man stood in the middle holding onto reins in one hand and a whip in the other.
 Whenever she made a mistake the whip would flick out stinging her rump.

  Kelly had an awful feeling she might me expected to perform out there next.
 A shudder rippled through her body.
 She concentrated on how the woman lifted her legs in a pony trotting exercise.
 Occasionally she even lifted her head snorting like one.
-Report_Story #1